 - 1. Prior oral and written notice of possible suspension - 2.
 Oral and written notice of the charge(s), offense, potential length of suspension - 3.
 The right to be represented by an attorney or advocate, at the expense of the student - 4.
 Adequate time to prepare for the suspension/expulsion hearing - 5.
 Access to documentary evidence prior to the hearing - 6.
 The opportunity to present witnesses and evidence at the hearing. - 7.
-Access to interpreter services is needed. - 8.
+Access to interpreter services as needed. - 8.
 Opportunity for parent or guardian present during hearing, after a reasonable effort to contact. - 9.
 A prompt written decision normally rendered within three (3) school days of the hearing, which includes specific grounds for the decision. - 10.
-Notification to appeal principal's decision to the Superintendent.
+Notification of the right to appeal the principal's decision to the Superintendent.